-This proxy statement ("Proxy Statement") is furnished in connection with the solicitation of proxies for use prior to or at the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Fate Therapeutics, Inc. (the "Company"), a Delaware corporation, to be held at 8:00 a.m. local time on Wednesday, May 11, 2016 and at any adjournments or postponements thereof for the following purposes:
+This proxy statement ("Proxy Statement") is furnished in connection with the solicitation of proxies for use prior to or at the 2017 Annual Meeting of Stockholders (the "Annual Meeting") of Fate Therapeutics, Inc. (the "Company"), a Delaware corporation, to be held at 8:00 a.m. local time on Tuesday, May 2, 2017 and at any adjournments or postponements thereof for the following purposes:

-- To elect two Class III directors, as nominated by the Company's Board of Directors ("Board of Directors"), to hold office until the 2019 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2016; and - · To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- To elect two Class I directors, as nominated by the Company's Board of Directors ("Board of Directors"), to hold office until the 2020 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2017; - To approve, under applicable NASDAQ listing rules, the issuance of 14,097,745 shares of the Company's common stock upon the conversion of 2,819,549 outstanding shares of the Company's Class A Convertible Preferred Stock; - To approve the amendment and restatement of the Company's 2013 Stock Option and Incentive Plan (the "2013 Plan") to, among other things, increase the number of shares of the Company's common stock reserved for issuance under the 2013 Plan by 2,500,000 shares and to approve the material terms for payment of performance-based compensation under the 2013 Plan as required by Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"); and - To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

 The Annual Meeting will be held at the offices of the Company, 3535 General Atomics Court, Suite 200, San Diego, CA 92121.
-On or about March 30, 2016, we mailed to all stockholders entitled to vote at the Annual Meeting a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this Proxy Statement and our 2015 Annual Report on Form 10-K ("Annual Report").
+On or about March 22, 2017, we intend to mail to all stockholders entitled to vote at the Annual Meeting a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this Proxy Statement and our 2016 Annual Report on Form 10-K ("Annual Report").